webzakimbo/bcome-read-the-docs/docs/source/getting-started/create-project-structure.rst

 To populate your installation with servers from a cloud provider you will need to add an authorization.

-An authorization may be associated with more than one namespace, whilst you may add as many authorizations as you like to your installation.
+An authorization may be associated with more than one namespace, whilst you may add as many different authorizations as you like to your installation.

-When you interact with a Bcome namespace configured for an authorisation, the framework will authenticate you against the cloud provider in question so that it may perform a List (and Filter) action to retrieve a server list, which it will then use to populate your Inventory.
+When you interact with a Bcome namespace configured for an authorisation, the framework will authenticate you against the cloud provider in question so that it may retrieve a server list, which it will then use to populate your Inventory.

 To add an AWS authorization.
 See: :doc:`prepare-aws-access`.